brucefan1983/GPUMD/README.md

 * `GPUMD` stands for Graphics Processing Units Molecular Dynamics.
 It is a general-purpose molecular dynamics (MD) code fully implemented on graphics processing units (GPUs).

-* Force evaluation for many-body potentials has been significantly accelerated by using GPUs [1], thanks to a set of simple expressions for force, virial stress, and heat current derived in Ref.
-[2].
+* Force evaluation for many-body potentials has been significantly accelerated by using GPUs [1], thanks to a set of simple expressions for force, virial stress, and heat current derived in Refs.
+[2, 3].

-* Apart from being highly efficient, another unique feature of GPUMD is that it has useful utilities to study heat transport [3, 4].
+* Apart from being highly efficient, another unique feature of GPUMD is that it has useful utilities to study heat transport [2, 3, 4, 5].

 ## Prerequisites